 PureAire’s non-depleting zirconium oxide sensor will not experience drift.
 Oxygen sensors from PureAire will provide long lasting, reliable, and accurate monitoring for an average of10+ years.

-To ensure safety, PureAire generally recommends that one monitor be installed for every 400 square feet of your facility’s space.
+To ensure safety, PureAire generally recommends that one monitor be installed for approximately every 400 square feet of your facility’s space.
 However, since cryogenic gases, such as argon, helium, and nitrogen, are unpredictable, we encourage you to contact PureAire for additional guidance specific to your needs.

 In most circumstances, PureAire recommends that oxygen monitors be installed 3-5 feet away from gas cylinders or cryogenic gas lines.
 To enable employees to see the monitor display and verify its performance, PureAire recommends mounting an oxygen monitor 3-5 feet off the ground.